andreasvc/dutchcoref/README.md

 $ unzip models.zip
 $ python3 coref.py --neural=span,feat,pron mydocument/ >output.conll
 ```

+The quote attribution classifier is enabled with `--neural=quote`
+and the models are available at https://github.com/frenkvdberg/dutchqa

 ### Web demo
 The web demo accepts short pieces of text, takes care of parsing, and presents